 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures.
-We have increased the performance materiality from 60% to 70% of overall materiality for both the group and parent company as this is our second year as auditors and we did not identify any material errors or adjustments in the prior period.
+We have set performance materiality at 70% of overall materiality for both the group and parent company (2023: 70%) as we did not identify any material errors or adjustments in the prior periods.

-While materiality for the group financial statements as a whole was set at £1,100,000, each significant component of the group was audited to an overall materiality ranging between £940,000 and £536,000, with performance materiality set at 70%.
+While performance materiality for the group financial statements as a whole was set at £845,000, each significant component of the group was audited to a performance materiality ranging between £235,000 and £510,000 (2023: £536,000 and £940,000), with performance materiality set at 70%.
 We applied the concept of materiality in planning and performing our audit and in evaluating the effects of misstatement.